|Fig. 136.7.1,Dimensional Accuracy|

 The engineer of record is responsible for determining the appropriate design parameters to be used on a project.
 These design parameters should be chosen such that all of the deficiencies currently at a project site are addressed resulting in safer site conditions.
 Additionally, the proposed structure should result in a structure that will not have any significant deficiencies for at least 25 years.

 MoDOT will focus oversight efforts on federally funded bridge and culvert projects at the PS&E submittal stage.
 Submittal of the proposed details or plans for a project is not required at the preliminary design stage for normal highway bridge and culvert projects, and submitted details will not be reviewed by MoDOT unless there are specific questions related to the eligibility of the proposed project.
 If the engineer of record has specific questions on a project, they may submit those questions in writing along with any appropriate details for MoDOT’s review and guidance.
 For projects that are located on or cross over MoDOT right of way, submittal of preliminary plans for review and approval by MoDOT is required.
 Submitted information shall be sent to the MoDOT district representative.
+Once the MoDOT district representative has reviewed and approved the preliminary plans they will provide the LPA their preliminary plan approval memo.

 If the LPA decides to pursue replacement of a structure that is only eligible for partial funding, then cost estimate information as specified in EPG 126.96.36.199.5.2 Structure Replacement versus Rehabilitation must be provided to MoDOT for review and approval during the preliminary design stage of the project.